Poole Bay (PBY)

 Between

-from the Poole Harbour dredging operation.
+material from Poole Harbour dredging operations (see

 Further